-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Celldex Therapeutics, Inc. (the "Company") will be held at the offices of Lowenstein Sandler PC, 65 Livingston Avenue, Roseland, New Jersey 07068, on September 15, 2010 beginning at 9:00 a.m. local time.
-At the meeting, stockholders will act on the following matters:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Celldex Therapeutics, Inc. (the "Company" or "we" or "us") will be held at the offices of Lowenstein Sandler PC, 65 Livingston Avenue, Roseland, New Jersey 07068, on June 15, 2011 beginning at 9:00 a.m. local time.
+At the meeting, stockholders will act on the following matters to:

-- To elect eight directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2010; and - Any other matters that may properly come before the meeting.
+- elect seven directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2011; - approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in this proxy statement; - indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers; and - address any other matters that may properly come before the meeting.

-Only stockholders of record at the close of business on July 28, 2010 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.
+Only stockholders of record at the close of business on April 18, 2011 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.